-Service Override Removal
+Integration Override Removal

-This page explains how to remove integration service overrides, which use integration-specific service names to represent calls to other services.
+This page explains how to remove integration overrides, which use integration-specific service names to represent calls to other services.
 For conceptual background, see Service Overrides and Inferred Services.

 Prerequisites

-Before you remove integration service overrides:
+Before you remove integration overrides:

 1. You must have the apm_service_renaming_write permission.